LegendTejas/Secure-System-Call-Gateway-with-Role-Based-Access-Control-and-Real-Time-Monitoring/docs/README.md

 - All protected routes require JWT Authentication
 - Role-Based Access Control (RBAC) enforced at middleware level
-- Policies dynamically loaded from access_policy.json
+- Policies dynamically loaded from `access_policy.json` and synced to DB
 - All system calls are:
-  - Logged
+  - Logged with SHA256 hash chaining
-  - Validated
+  - Validated and path-sanitized
-  - Checked against policies
+  - Checked against RBAC permissions and active policies
+- Risk score updated on every flagged or blocked syscall attempt

 ---